-At St. Mary Medical Center, we combine advanced heart medical care services with dignity, respect and compassion for the patient and their family.
+At St. Mary's Heart and Vascular Center at St. Mary Medical Center, we combine advanced heart medical care services with dignity, respect and compassion for the patient and their family.
 We're a leader in heart care in Long Beach, nationally recognized and known for our innovative thinking.

 We also have an extensive Congestive Heart Failure program, a Pacemaker and AICD clinic and a women's heart center.